MichalLytek/type-graphql/docs/validation.md

 the [`ArgumentValidationError`](https://github.com/19majkel94/type-graphql/blob/master/src/errors/ArgumentValidationError.ts) will be thrown.

-By default, the `apollo-server` package from [bootstrap guide](bootstrap.md) will format the error to match with the `GraphQLFormattedError` interface.
-So when `ArgumentValidationError` occurs, client will receive this JSON with nice `validationErrors` property inside `extensions.exception`:
+By default, the `apollo-server` package from the [bootstrap guide](bootstrap.md) will format the error to match the `GraphQLFormattedError` interface.
+So when the `ArgumentValidationError` occurs, the client will receive this JSON with a nice `validationErrors` property inside of `extensions.exception`:

 ```json
 {